 - Get into a comfortable position, either lying down or reclining.
 Take a few deep breaths, and as you exhale imagine all of the tension slowly leaving your body.
 Allow your mind to focus.

 - See yourself in the waiting room before your interview.
 Notice the color of the walls and the style of the furniture as well as the sounds you would normally hear in this environment.

 - Remember not to act as a passive observer-you are in your own body.
 Notice what you are wearing.
 Make sure you select clothing that makes you feel confident and comfortable.

 - Imagine the interviewer approaching you in the waiting room.
 You smile and extend your hand, thinking to yourself, "I am a terrific candidate for this job.

 - You walk into the room where you will be interviewed.
 This time, focus on the questions you will be asked.
 Imagine yourself answering the questions intelligently and confidently.
-If you're not sure what kinds of questions they might ask, check out the list in the Interviewing section (PDF) of our Job & Internship Guide.
+If you're not sure what kinds of questions they might ask, check out the list in the Interviewing section (PDF) of our Career Readiness Workbook.
 As the interview comes to a close, tell yourself, "That went very well."